 5 – Expect some Adjustment

 Finally, expect some trauma.
-Your plants will be going to a new home and need acclimation to new surrounding and light.
-Expect some lost leaves it is all a part of the moving to a new home.
+Your plants will be going to a new home and your houseplants will acclimate to new surroundings and new light levels.
+Expect some leaf drop and brown leaf tips is all part of moving to a new home.

 I hope all this helps… good luck on your move!